 - you choose not to have trauma-focused psychological treatment

-- psychological treatment would not be effective because there is an ongoing threat of further trauma (such as domestic violence)
+- psychological treatment wouldn't be effective because there's an ongoing threat of further trauma (such as domestic violence)

-- you have gained little or no benefit from a course of trauma-focused psychological treatment
+- you've gained little or no benefit from a course of trauma-focused psychological treatment

 - you have an underlying medical condition, such as severe depression, that significantly affects your ability to benefit from psychological treatment

-Amitriptyline or phenelzine will only be used under the supervision of a mental health specialist.
+Amitriptyline or phenelzine will usually only be used under the supervision of a mental health specialist.

 Antidepressants can also be prescribed to reduce any associated symptoms of depression and anxiety and to help with sleeping problems.
-However, they are not usually prescribed for people younger than 18 unless recommended by a specialist.
+However, they're not usually prescribed for people younger than 18 unless recommended by a specialist.

-If medication for PTSD is effective, it will usually be continued for a minimum of 12 months before being gradually withdrawn over the course of four weeks or longer.
-If a medication is ineffective at reducing your symptoms, your dosage may be increased.
+If medication for PTSD is effective, it's usually be continued for a minimum of 12 months before being gradually withdrawn over the course of four weeks or longer.
+If a medication isn't effective at reducing your symptoms, your dosage may be increased.